tomKatzav96/Calculator/README.md

 # Jenkins pipeline for Java application
-A very basic calculator application created using Java Swing, forked from [HouariZegai/Calculator](https://github.com/HouariZegai/Calculator).
+Jenkins pipeline using SonarQube, Maven, and Artifactory for a basic calculator application created using Java Swing that forked from [HouariZegai/Calculator](https://github.com/HouariZegai/Calculator).